| Excess Cardboard

 In game play, a "multiple ship counter" doesn't necessarily represent more than one ship, but anywhere from one to three warships (transport pieces can represent up to five in some games).
 If the piece does represent two or three ships (this is noted by the player on his ship data sheet), then they have to move in lockstep fashion as though they were one ship.
 Since destroyers and torpedo boats almost always did so in combat, it nicely enforces division discipline without a special rule.

 Even so, I've never really liked the small multiple-ship counters.
 They're just not as aesthetically pleasing as the cruisers and battleships with their top-down views.
 And so we come to Great War at Sea: Destroyers.
-I wanted to try another free-download sales inducement, like DeGaulle's Division or Moscow Rifles for Panzer Grenadier, but didn't want to play out the Panzer Grenadier fields.
+It's filled with destroyers: 420 of them.

 There are no special rules for the new pieces: use them just like the old ones.
 The difference is that they just look a lot better on your game table, particularly so in smaller battle scenarios or actions.
 There's a new piece to take the place of every British, Russian, American, German, Australian, Canadian, Austro-Hungarian, Italian, Swedish, Norwegian and Swedish multiple-ship destroyer piece from Jutland, Mediterranean, Cruiser Warfare, U.S. Navy Plan Gold, Black Waters, Sea of Troubles and Reichsmarine.